kelvinintech/Windows-Command-Line-Networking-Tools/README.md

 <p>
-Windows operating systems can be managed using the command prompt instead of the graphical user interface.
+Windows operating systems can be managed using the command prompt instead of the graphical user interface(<a href="https://blog.hubspot.com/website/what-is-gui">GUI</a>).
   </p>

   <p>In this project I'll show you the  commonly used Windows command line tools.</p>